brainhack-proceedings/docs/source/COC.md

 ## Reporting an incident

-Incidents that violate the Code of Conduct are extremely damaging to NeuroLibre, and they will not be tolerated.
+Incidents that violate the Code of Conduct are extremely damaging to Brainhack Proceedings, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the offenders, and the teams at large, to grow, learn, and become better.

 > The following should be handled by an editor who has been informed of the incident